 Centers and Institutes

-The UF Health Science Center is a world leader in interdisciplinary research, generating 52% of UF's total research awards.
-Apart from the flurry of research activities in the HSC colleges, six major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
-Research activities at the HSC reflect a depth of purpose by focusing on the translational nature of biomedical research following the continuum from fundamental research to clinical research to patient care.
+The UF Academic Health Center is a world leader in interdisciplinary research, generating more than 50 percent of UF's total research awards.
+Apart from the flurry of research activities in the AHC colleges, nine major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
+Research activities at UF Health reflect a depth of purpose by focusing on the translational nature of biomedical research following the continuum from fundamental research to clinical research to patient care.

 The UF Clinical and Translational Science Institute seeks to improve human health by transforming our ability to do science.
 The UF CTSI provides clinical, laboratory and consulting services to investigators, training opportunities throughout the academic health enterprise, and provides new opportunities to engage Florida’s citizens in better health and healthcare.
 One of 60 such institutes supported by the National Institutes of Health at leading universities across the country, the UF CTSI creates new opportunities for translating basic research into clinically relevant knowledge and then further translating that knowledge into improved practice across the state and nation.